bonomani/devmon/docs/TEMPLATES.md

 Last failure due to: {upsFailCause}
 Time on battery:     {upsSecsOnBatt} secs
 ```
-- This file mainly consists of OIDs enclosed in {}, that are replaced with their values.
+- OIDs enclosed in `{}` are replaced with their values.
-- Some OIDs have a special flag attached: `.msg` indicating to Devmon a speciale behaviour.
+- Some OIDs have a special flag attached: `.msg` indicating to Devmon a special behaviour.

 Example#2: The TABLE keyword for **repeater OIDs**:
 ```